TapToCommunity/tapto/README.md

 This project's source code is licensed under the [GNU General Public License v3](/LICENSE).

-This project's [assets](/assets) (e.g. image templates, 3D models and PCB designs) and [documentation](/docs) is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](/assets/LICENSE) license, unless explcitly noted otherwise.
+This project's [assets](/assets) (e.g. image templates, 3D models, PCB designs) and [documentation](/docs) is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](/assets/LICENSE) license, unless explcitly noted otherwise.

 The TapTo logo was designed by and is © Ranny Snice.
 The terms of use for the logo are as follows: